 A statement of work (SOW), in project management, is a document in which a contracting officer or chief procurement officer (CPO) specifies the objectives and deliverables for a particular project or service contract.
 An SOW is often included as part of a request for proposal (RFP), a document used to solicit sealed bids from potential vendors and service providers.

-Prospective contractors and service providers use the information an SOW provides to determine whether or not they can meet the objectives and deliverables for a particular project or service contract and would like to submit a proposal.
-A well-defined statement of work reduces the risk of misunderstanding and miscommunication and provides talking points that will help the customer and contractor eventually enter into a formal and legally binding agreement, based upon realistic expectations and outcomes, should they decide to work together.
+Prospective service providers use the information a SOW provides to determine whether or not they can meet the objectives and deliverables for a particular project or service contract and would like to submit a proposal.
+A well-defined statement of work reduces the risk of misunderstanding or miscommunication.
+It also provides talking points that will help the customer and contractor eventually enter into a formal and legally binding agreement, based upon realistic expectations and outcomes, should they decide to work together.
+A statement of work is legally binding, but it is not the final, formal contract signed at the end of the contracting process.
+It can be thought of as the formal foundation of a final contract.Content Continues Below

-The format for a statement of work in project management can vary, but all tend to have a fairly consistent set of characteristics.
-They include:
+The format for a statement of work in project management can vary, but they all tend to follow a basic template and have a reasonably consistent set of characteristics.
+These include:

-- Background.
-This section of a statement of work explains the context for the project and documents the project's overarching goals.
+- Background: This section of a statement of work explains the context for the project and documents the project's overarching goals and requirements.
+It explicitly states what business needs are addressed by carrying out the project.

-- Scope of work.
-This section of an SOW documents what work will be performed under a contractual agreement, how the work will be divided and who is responsible for completing the work.
+- Scope of work: This section of an SOW documents what work will be performed under a contractual agreement, how the work will be divided and who is responsible for completing the work.
+The project scope also addresses what resources are required for the project, taking budget into consideration.

-- Tasking and deliverables.
-This section defines the specific tasks or deliverables the contractor must perform, along with a timeline for work to be completed.
+- Tasking and deliverables: This section defines the specific tasks or deliverables the contractor must perform, along with a timeline for work to be completed.
+Each process is broken down by task and resources before being assigned to specific team members.

-- Performance measures.
-This section specifies how the customer will determine whether or not the contractor or service provider has met the objectives of project tasks and deliverables.
+- Acceptance criteria: This section specifies how the customer will determine whether the contractor or service provider can meet the objectives of project tasks and deliverables, and whether their product or service is deemed acceptable.

-- Payment.
-This section documents how and when completed work will be invoiced and when payment will be scheduled.
+- Payment: This section documents how and when completed work will be invoiced and when payment will be scheduled.
+Billing hours may also be addressed in this section.

 Best practices for writing a statement of work